 I read a statistic that half of women feel like they didn’t get adequate education about birth control.
 This doesn’t surprise me.
 Sex education doesn’t give much info on methods, insurance coverage, the effectiveness, or the risks.
 There are tons of methods and it can be a process finding the right one.
 If we educate ourselves on the different types, we can make the best choice for our bodies.

-No method protects you from STIS/STDS.
-Birth control is only effective against pregnancy.
+Birth control is only effective against pregnancy and no method protects you from STIS/STDS.
 Many people get on birth control because they want to enjoy sex but not have a child.
-This is probs why they don’t encourage this convo in schools… sigh.
+This is probably why they don’t encourage this convo in schools… sigh.

 The most effective methods are the IUD, the implant, and the Depo-Provera (the shot).
 Other options are the birth control pills, the patch, the ring, the cervical cap, and the diaphragm.
 Your doctor, nurse, gyno, or other healthcare providers can talk with you about what option is best.
 I’ve tried 5 different birth control pills before I found one that I liked.

 Any option may cause nausea, headaches, spotting, breast swelling, weight-gain, & other side effects.
 Luckily, if you experience a side effect it’s really easy to switch options!
 All birth control methods are only effective if used correctly and consistently.

 Some methods are inexpensive while others are more pricey and timely.
 To figure out what you can afford talk to your insurance provider about what they can cover.
 You need a prescription for most methods.
 There are family/reproductive clinics that can offer low cost or free methods, such as Planned Parenthood.

 The type you chose depends on your lifestyle!
 It depends on if you can remember to take a pill every day, don’t mind a shot every 3 months, possible side effects, how often you have sex, and if you want something inserted or not.